JoonasTMS86/jassembler/README.md

 <code>jassembler "Instruction Set.txt" example.asm result</code>

-JAssembler is a Work-In-Progress program.
+JAssembler is a Work-In-Progress project.
 Variables, labels and other source code features are not available yet.
 I will implement them in future versions of JAssembler.
 My initial goal was to create a program with which I can assemble some JISA source into JISA binary programs, so that I can use them in my website - it is in my plans to make my own JISA Virtual Machine to my website which executes JISA code.

 2021 Joonas Lindberg, The Mad Scientist